Best Rain Gauges of 2023

 We think the AcuRite Digital Rain Gauge is a great budget option for those interested in an accurate rain gauge without breaking the bank.
 It’s regularly on sale on Amazon and is one of the best-reviewed as well.

 The AcuRite’s large LCD display updates every 16 seconds.
-It can display totals for the current rainfall event, last 24 hours, previous seven days, and two customizable periods which you can cycle through using the buttons on the console.
+It can display totals for the current rainfall event, the last 24 hours, the previous seven days, and two customizable periods which you can cycle through using the buttons on the console.
 Owners can set alerts to trigger when a high rain rate occurs or when the potential exists for flood conditions.

 Unlike other options, this electronic rain gauge can’t connect to the internet to share your data.
 It is only stored on the console.
 That’s a letdown, but it’s also why this particular model is so much cheaper than the others.